 Sixth Principal Meridian

 The Sixth Principal Meridian is the single most widely used reference line in the entire Public Land Survey System.
 Established in 1855, it serves as the north-south baseline for surveys across five states: Colorado, Kansas, Nebraska, Wyoming, and South Dakota.
-If you work with legal land descriptions anywhere in the central Great Plains or the northern Rockies, you will encounter the Sixth Principal Meridian regularly.
+If you work with legal land descriptions anywhere in the central Great Plains or the northern Rockies, you encounter Sixth Principal Meridian PLSS references regularly.

-The choice of this location was deliberate.
+Surveyor General John Calhoun oversaw the establishment of the initial point.
 By the mid-1850s, settlement pressure was pushing westward across the Kansas and Nebraska territories, and the federal government needed a survey framework to support the Homestead Act and the disposition of public lands.
-Surveyor General John Calhoun oversaw the establishment of the initial point, and field crews fanned out from there to begin subdividing millions of acres.
+Field crews fanned out from the initial point to begin subdividing millions of acres.

 Kansas

 Kansas is entirely surveyed under the Sixth Principal Meridian.
 Every legal land description in the state references this meridian, from the eastern farmland along the Missouri River to the short-grass prairie of the High Plains.
-Oil and gas activity in south-central Kansas, wheat farming across the central corridor, and ranching operations in the Flint Hills all rely on PLSS descriptions tied to the Sixth Principal Meridian.
+Oil and gas activity in south-central Kansas, wheat farming across the central corridor, and ranching operations in the Flint Hills all rely on PLSS descriptions tied to the 6th PM.
+Use the Kansas PLSS converter to convert any Kansas description to coordinates.

 Nebraska

-Like Kansas, Nebraska falls entirely within the Sixth Principal Meridian survey.
-The state's agricultural economy, one of the largest in the country, depends heavily on precise land descriptions for crop insurance filings, USDA FSA program enrollment, and irrigation district management.
-A typical legal description for a Nebraska farm parcel might read: NE 14-5N-3W 6th PM — meaning the Northeast Quarter of Section 14, Township 5 North, Range 3 West, Sixth Principal Meridian.
+Nebraska falls entirely within the Sixth Principal Meridian survey.
+The state's agricultural economy — one of the largest in the country — depends on precise land descriptions for crop insurance filings, USDA FSA program enrollment, and irrigation district management.
+The Nebraska PLSS converter handles all Nebraska descriptions.

 Colorado

 Colorado's eastern plains are surveyed under the Sixth Principal Meridian, while the mountain and western portions fall under other meridians (the New Mexico Principal Meridian and the Ute Meridian).
-Oil and gas operations in the Denver-Julesburg Basin, agricultural parcels on the eastern plains, and rural property transactions across the Front Range corridor all reference the Sixth Principal Meridian.
+Oil and gas operations in the Denver-Julesburg Basin, agricultural parcels on the eastern plains, and rural property transactions across the Front Range corridor all reference the 6th PM.
+Check the Colorado PLSS converter for Colorado descriptions, or read the full Colorado PLSS guide for details on which meridian applies where.

 Wyoming

 Most of Wyoming is surveyed from the Sixth Principal Meridian.
-The state's mineral extraction industry, including coal, oil, natural gas, and trona mining, generates thousands of legal land descriptions annually.
+The state's mineral extraction industry — including coal, oil, natural gas, and trona mining — generates thousands of legal land descriptions annually.
 Drilling permits filed with the Wyoming Oil and Gas Conservation Commission require exact PLSS locations, and a transposed range or township number can delay an Application for Permit to Drill.
+Convert Wyoming descriptions with the Wyoming PLSS converter.

 South Dakota

 South Dakota uses the Sixth Principal Meridian for most of the state, with the exception of the Black Hills region, which is surveyed from the Black Hills Meridian.
-Agricultural operations, tribal land management, and hunting lease descriptions across the central and eastern parts of the state all reference the Sixth Principal Meridian.
+Agricultural operations, tribal land management, and hunting lease descriptions across the central and eastern parts of the state all reference the 6th PM.

 Format Examples